How many backlinks do I need for my website?

 As you can see by the line graphs, as the client’s backlinks started to increase, their organic traffic followed suit.

-While links are still extremely important for Google SEO, they’re by no means the only ranking factor.
+While links are still extremely important for Google SEO, they’re not the only ranking factor.

-As we said before, building more links is what bridges the competitive gap for our clients most of the time.
-However, if their technical and on-page factors aren’t also in perfect order, it won’t be possible to reach the top of the SERPs.
+As we said before, building more links bridges the competitive gap for our clients.
+However, without strong technical and on-page factors, reaching the top of the SERPs is impossible.

-If you aren’t producing high-quality content that satisfies user’s search intent, your hopes of becoming the SEO GOAT will never come to fruition.
+If you aren’t producing high-quality content that satisfies users’ search intent, your dreams of becoming the SEO GOAT will never come to fruition.

 Moreover, the quality and relevance of your content are also extremely important to your target audience, and you should always produce content for them first and search engines second.